Ernyoke/certified-aws-devops-professional/02-configuration-management-and-iac/cloudformation.md

 - `IMPORT_COMPLETE`
 - `IMPORT_ROLLBACK_IN_PROGRESS`

-## Capabilities

-- In order to be able to create IAM roles during stack creation, we have to manually allow this
-- `CAPABILITY_IAM`, `CAPABILITY_NAMED_IAM`: some stack templates might include resources that can affect permissions in your AWS account, for example, by creating new AWS Identity and Access Management (IAM).
-For those stacks, you must explicitly acknowledge this by specifying one of these capabilities
-- `InsufficientCapabilitiesException`: this exception is returned if the capabilities where not allowed

 ## cfn-hup

 - `cfn-hup` helper is a daemon that detects changes in resource metadata and runs user-specified actions when a change is detected
 - Allows to make configuration updates on our running Amazon EC2 instances through the `UpdateStack` API action
 - Default listening time for update: 15 minutes
 - Can be changed by specifying a `interval`

-## Stack Policies

-- To protect stack resources from update actions, we can define a stack policy
-- When we set a stack policy on a stack, any update not explicitly allowed is denied by default